fepegar/torchio/docs/source/data/image.rst

 Instead, the data is only loaded when needed for an operation (e.g., if a transform is applied to the image).

+Images can be sliced using the standard NumPy / PyTorch slicing syntax.
+This operation updates the coordinates origin in the affine matrix correspondingly.

 The figure below shows two instances of :class:`Image`.
 The instance of :class:`ScalarImage` contains a 4D tensor representing a diffusion MRI, which contains four 3D volumes (one per gradient direction),